 Enclosed is the local impact note for SF 2 (Maye Quade) - Paid Family and Medical Benefits Employee Leave.
-The request for this local impact note was made for the fiscal impact to school districts that are located wholly or partially within the boundaries of Senate District 11.
-The local impact note was requested by Senator Bill Weber as the ranking minority member of the Senate Taxes Committee.
+The local impact note was requested by Senator Eric Pratt as the ranking minority member of the Senate Finance Committee and Senator John Marty as the chair of the Senate Finance Committee.